maskarade/Android-Orma/README.md

 Column names starting `$` are reserved for metadata.

-Other names, include SQLite keywords, are allowed.
+Other names, including SQLite keywords, are allowed.

 ## RxJava Integration